return to Natural Dog Health Remedies

 In addition, the secondary problems (licking and skin lesions) are tackled, most commonly by antibiotics, and/or anti-inflammatory medications.

-If the licking is a result of behavioral problems, behavioral modification medications will be prescribed.
+If the licking is a result of behavioral problems, behavioral modification medications and/or training will be given.

 An Elizabeth collar may also be used to prevent the dog from licking.

-Once the underlying cause has been diagnosed, natural remedies can be used to treat the root cause, and at the same time, natural remedies can also be used to stop the licking and heal the lesions.
+Home Remedies for Lick Granulomas in Dogs Once the underlying cause has been diagnosed, natural home remedies can be used to treat the root cause, and to stop the licking and heal the lesions.

 Herbal Remedies to Heal Skin Lesions